Asta (Black Clover): In Black Clover

 When Asta returns to the Black Bulls hideout, he battles Dante Zogratis alongside Yami whom they defeat but Yami is captured by Zenon Zogratis.
-Asta later receives training from Nacht Faust to master Devil Union with Liebe(the devil that was sealed in Asta's grimoire).
-After mastering Devil Union, they travel to the Spade Kingdom to battle the Dard Triad and the devils including Lucifero.
+Asta later receives training from Nacht Faust to master Devil Union with Liebe, the devil that was sealed in Asta's grimoire.
+After mastering Devil Union, they travel to the Spade Kingdom to battle the Dark Triad and the devils including Lucifero.
 About a year after the Spade Kingdom battle, he battles Lucius Zogratis but is defeated and sent to the Land of the Sun by Sister Lily, who was turned into a Paladin by Lucius, and trains with Ichika, Yami's sister, and the Ryuzen Seven to master Zetten.
+When Sister Lily, Heath Grice, and Yrul invade the Land of the Sun, he finishes up his training and stops them with the help of the Ruyzen Seven.
+After the battle he reconciles with Ichika and continues to train with the Ruyzen Seven until the rest of the Black Bulls come to get him.
+He is later brought back to the Clover Kingdom with Ichika, easily defeats Damnatio, and gives the Black Bulls some of his anti-magic.
+He then goes to assist Yuno with his battle against Lucius.

 Other media

 Asta appears as a playable character in the video game Black Clover: Quartet Knights.
 Asta is also featured as a playable character in the crossover game Jump Force.
-He will appear in the upcoming anime film Black Clover: Sword of the Wizard King.
+He appeared once again as the main character in the anime film Black Clover: Sword of the Wizard King.

 Powers and abilities

 To compensate for having no magic, since childhood Asta has intensely trained his body to have incredible physical strength.
 This strength allows him to wield the heavy anti-magic swords, which allow him to cancel out magic.
 The Demon-Slayer Sword is able to enlarge using anti-magic and reflect back spells.
 The Demon-Dweller Sword can unleash flying anti-magic slashes and absorb other magic to release as beams.
 The Demon-Destroyer Sword has a "causality break" effect that nullifies the effects of magic on an object.
 His "Black Asta" form allows him to use larger amounts of anti-magic for a limited period of time.
 He is also able to utilize Devil Union with Liebe.
 He is taught by his captain Yami how to sense "ki", detecting life force to react and attack faster.
+He can also utilize Zetten which is a magnified version of ki.